GSA/digitalgov.gov/content/news/2020/05/2020-05-11-experimenting-with-specialannouncement-markup.md

 ## How do I know if my markup is being used by search engines

-As mentioned above, USAgov has not seen support for display of rich results within results pages using our SpecialAnnouncement markup.
+As mentioned above, USA.gov has not seen support for display of rich results within results pages using our SpecialAnnouncement markup.
 However, as of May 5, 2020, Google Search Console now supports tracking performance for pages with this type of markup.
 That means that a Search Console account for your site allows you to discover:

 - Which pages on your site have been discovered as having markup;
 - Which pages have valid or invalid markup; and